 When selecting cat food, I use the following general checklist.

 - Grain-free: Avoid corn, wheat, and other grain-based products in dry cat food.
 Easier to digest carbohydrate sources such as rice and potato are minimal.

-- Soy-free: Cat’s are not able to digest legumes.
+- No/minimal legumes: Cat’s are not able to digest legumes.
 Fewer legume ingredients is easier for digestion

 - No/minimal fillers: Fillers such as gums (e.g. carrageenan, xanthan gum) or artificial preservatives may lead to sensitive stomachs

 - No/minimal vegetables: Cats are obligate carnivores and don’t require vegetables in the diet.
 Some vegetables (e.g. onions, garlic) may lead to food intolerance.